How To Add A Beautiful Groundcover-Asiatic Jasmine

 Where Did It Come From?-How Did We Get It?

 This handy groundcover hails from Asian countries, including Japan, Korea, Southern China, and Vietnam.
 A German botanist named Phillip Franz von Siebold saw it on a trip to Japan sometime between 1823-29.
 By 1846, he wrote about it in Western literature.
 It is winter hardy in zones 7-10.
 In Florida, we use it in both sun and shade locations.
 Find your USDA Plant Hardiness Zones.
-The plant is also salt tolerant, which contributes to its popularity in our coastal community.
+The plant is also salt tolerant, a feature that contributes to its popularity in our coastal community.

 How Do I Buy It